Jhd9252/jhd9252.github.io/_posts/2022-11-15-Dimensionality-Reduction.md

 #### Feature Extraction:

 Mapping or projecting from high dimensional space to lower dimensional space (linear or non-linear).
-Involves a transformation of original data into more signifanct and/or synthetic variables.
+Involves a transformation of original data into more significant and/or synthetic variables.
 Generally falls into linear methods, and non-linear methods.

 - **Linear Methods**: Involves projecting the data into a lower-dimensional space through linear transformation.
     - E.g. PCA , SVD, etc.